beego/beedoc/en-US/module/context.md

 - Body

   Return request body.
-E.g.: in API application request send JSON data and it can't be retrived by Query.
+E.g.: in API application request send JSON data and it can't be retrieved by Query.
 You need use Body to get the JSON data.

 - GetData